biasmv/pv/doc/mol.rst

   Returns the list of atoms of this residue.
 For :class:`mol.Residue`, returns an array of :class:`mol.Atom` instances, for :class:`mol.ResidueView`, resturns an array of :class:`mol.AtomView` instances.

-.. function:: mol.Residue.atom(nameOrIndex])
+.. function:: mol.Residue.atom(nameOrIndex)
               mol.ResidueView.atom(nameOrIndex)

   Get a particular atom from this residue. *nameOrResidue* can either be an integer, in which case the atom at that index is returned, or a string, in which case an atom with that name is searched and returned.

   :returns: For :class:`mol.Residue`, a :class:`mol.Atom` instance, for :class:`mol.ResidueView`, a :class:`mol.AtomView` instance.
-If no matching atom coul be found, null is returned.
+If no matching atom could be found, null is returned.

 The Atom (and AtomView) API
 -----------------------------------------------------------------------------------------

 .. class:: mol.Atom

 .. class:: mol.AtomView

+.. function:: mol.Atom.name()
+              mol.AtomView.name()

+  The name of the atom, e.g. CA for carbon alpha.

+.. function:: mol.Atom.element()
+              mol.AtomView.element()

+  The element of the atom.
+When loading structures from PDB, the element column must be present for the element to be set properly.
+When the element column is not present, the element is set to an empty string, or to whatever characters are present in the element column.

+.. function:: mol.Atom.bonds()
+              mol.AtomView.bonds()

+  Returns a list of all bonds this atom is involved in.

+.. function:: mol.Atom.pos()
+              mol.AtomView.pos()

+  The actual coordinates of the atom.

 The Bond API